AdobeDocs/experiences-by-you.en/help/analytics/analysis-workspace/metrics/goodbye-excel-hello-calculated-metrics.md

 1. **Calculated Metrics are Current and Dynamic**

-    When you export numbers from [!DNL Adobe] [!DNL Analytics], they're locked in a point in time.
+    When you export numbers from [!DNL Adobe Analytics], they're locked in a point in time.
 You absolutely need to know how your site or app performed the month before, but how do decision makers keep track of how things are going mid-month?
 If your conversion rate plunges for one day and then reverts to the mean by the end of the month, will you know?
 That plunge could be valuable data that reveals an important telemetry issue, or even more vital, a change in visitor behavior.
 With a calculated metric, you can chart this and see it the day it happens, leaving you ready to respond.

 1. **Calculated Metrics Save You Time**